How To: Clean Quartz Countertops

 Daily wiping and attention to spills and messes will satisfy your countertop’s basic daily maintenance requirements.
 But experts also recommend an overall deeper general cleaning at regular intervals.
 For best results, spray a generous amount of a nonabrasive surface cleaner over your countertop and let it sit for 10 minutes.
 Wipe away with a non-scratch sponge.

-Beware, too, of harsh cleaning solutions at both ends of the pH spectrum.
+- Abrasives and acid or alkaline cleaners.
+For starters, never use abrasive cleansers and avoid scouring pads, which can dull the surface.
+Fortunately, soapy water will usually do the trick.
+If you need a gentle cleanser with a little more oomph to remove surface stains, make sure it is specifically designed for use on quartz.Beware, too, of harsh cleaning solutions at both ends of the pH spectrum.
 Culprits include products from nail polish remover and turpentine to drain cleaner and dishwasher rinsing agents.
 Whether highly acidic or highly alkaline, those chemicals can disintegrate the bonds between quartz and resin.
 Quartz will tolerate casual exposure to milder alkaline solutions, such as diluted bleach, but high-pH substances, such as oven cleaners and concentrated bleach, will damage the surface.
 If any of the substances mentioned above come into contact with your quartz countertop, rinse the exposed surface immediately and thoroughly with water.

+- Extreme heat.
 Trivets and hot pads are your quartz countertop’s best friends.
 Though the material is heat- and scorch-resistant, the resin used in manufacturing quartz countertops is a plastic and therefore prone to melting in heat above 300 degrees Fahrenheit.
 A sudden change in temperature or prolonged exposure to heat from a pan left on the countertop may even cause the quartz to crack.
 To be safe, always use a trivet or hot pad.

+- Slicing or dicing without a cutting board.
 Quartz is a hard surface, but not hard enough to withstand the effects of sharp objects like knives.
 So, slice and dice to your heart’s content, but make sure to do it on a cutting board to avoid ugly scratches on your quartz countertops.

+- The elements.
 Quartz is not the right choice for an outdoor kitchen.
 If you install it outdoors, you do so at your own risk, as all manufacturer warranties cover indoor use only.
 Day after day in direct sunlight will fade colors and lead to warping or splitting.